Getty Images

 Figure 3.
 The Remote Desktop Keyboard Device Properties menu for a local keyboard showing that the status is normal and functioning.

-You may be able to narrow down the problem by trying to connect to a different Remote Desktop environment and see if the keyboard works there.
-Similarly, you might try connecting to the problematic Remote Desktop from a different PC and test that other endpoint for keyboard or other issues.
+You might be able to narrow down the problem by trying to connect to a different remote desktop environment to see if the keyboard works there.
+Similarly, you might try connecting to the problematic remote desktop from a different PC and test that other endpoint for keyboard or other issues.

-Doing so will tell you whether the problem exists on your local machine or at the Remote Desktop level.
-If all else fails, try looking through the Windows event logs to see if the logs contain any hint as to what may be going on.
-This will give you any public knowledge on the topic, and provide any known fixes to resolving the issue.
+This will show whether the problem exists on your local machine or at the remote desktop level.
+If all else fails, try looking through the Windows event logs to see if the logs contain any hint as to what might be going on.

 Dig Deeper on Virtual and remote desktop strategies